MitchellBu/HipsDontLie/README.md

     <a href="https://github.com/MitchellBu">Mitchell Butovsky</a> , <a href="https://github.com/TomBekor">Tom Bekor</a>
   </p>

-Final project as a part of Technion's EE 046211 course "Deep Learning" :sunglasses:
+Final project as a part of Technion's EE 046211 course "Deep Learning" :brain: :sunglasses:.
 * Animation by <a href = https://github.com/rizkiarm> @rizkiarm </a>.

   * [Description](#description-lips)